 If you still don’t feel prepared enough, you can take an LSAT prep course.
 There are many such courses on offer with varying price ranges.
 Most review courses offer multiple choice questions and simulated tests as well as study notes and lectures.
 Additionally, some even include private tutoring.
 These LSAT prep courses can be taken either online or in person.

-How Long Should I Study for the LSAT?
+Is the LSAT Hard?
+How Long Should I Study For It?

 Where do I get LSAT Practice Tests?